 THIS DATE IN HISTORY: Jan.
 27

-The goal gives Gretzky at least one point in each of the Oilers' first 51 games of the 1983-84 season beginning on Oct.
+The goal gives Gretzky at least one point in each of the Oilers' first 51 games of the 1983-84 season, beginning on Oct.
 5, 1983.
 He has 153 points (61 goals, 92 assists) during the streak.
 That total alone would have been more than enough to win the NHL scoring title; teammate Paul Coffey finishes second with 126 points.

-1951: Jean Beliveau, wearing No. 20 and playing on an amateur tryout contract, scores his first NHL goal when he beats Harry Lumley of the Chicago Blackhawks during the Montreal Canadiens' 4-2 victory at the Forum.
+1951: Jean Beliveau, wearing No. 20 and playing on an amateur tryout contract, scores his first NHL goal when he beats Chicago Blackhawks goalie Harry Lumley during the Montreal Canadiens' 4-2 victory at the Forum.
 The goal (and an assist) comes in Beliveau's second NHL game.

-1960: Chicago's Glenn Hall sets an NHL record for consecutive games played by a goaltender when he appears in his 329th straight game, a 2-1 loss to the Toronto Maple Leafs at Maple Leaf Gardens.
-Hall breaks the mark set by Montreal's Georges Vezina.
+1960: Glenn Hall of the Chicago Blackhawks sets an NHL record for consecutive games played by a goaltender when he appears in his 329th straight game, a 2-1 loss to the Toronto Maple Leafs at Maple Leaf Gardens.
+The mark of 328 had been set by Montreal's Georges Vezina.

 1965: Ulf Sterner becomes the first player born in Sweden and the first trained in Europe to play in an NHL game when he takes the ice for the Rangers in a 5-2 victory against the Boston Bruins at Madison Square Garden.
 Sterner is scoreless in four games with the Rangers before being sent back to the minors.
 He returned to Sweden, where he plays until the 1977-78 season.

 2008: The Eastern Conference blows a 5-1 lead but scores two late goals to defeat the Western Conference 8-7 at the NHL All-Star Game in Atlanta.
-MVP Eric Staal of the Carolina Hurricanes ties the game with 7:25 remaining in the third period, then assists on Marc Savard's game-winner with 21 seconds remaining.
+MVP Eric Staal of the Carolina Hurricanes ties the game with 7:25 remaining in the third period, then assists on Marc Savard's game-winner with 21 seconds left.